-Ownership of forest land has changed to a considerable degree during the past 70 years.
-Heavy cutting and the Great Depression brought much of the privately owned lands into County hands during the 1950's due to foreclosures.
-Approximately 3429% of Clatsop County lands are publicly owned while 54% over 200,000 acres are privately-owned by the forest-timber industry.
+Ownership of forest land has changed to a considerable degree during the past 70 years three or four decades.
+Heavy cutting and the Great Delepression brought much of the privately owned lands into County hands during the 1950's due to foreclosures.
+Approximately 34% of Clatsop County lands are publicly owned while 54% are owned by the forest industry.
 The remaining 12% are owned by farmers and other small landowners.